|

 Is it easy to get around Christchurch without a car?

-Final thoughts on the perfect one-day Christchurch itinerary
+Final thoughts on one day in Christchurch